allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

 id-char                   = ALPHA / DIGIT / (ALPHA "-") / (DIGIT "-")
 ```

-For the `unique-identifier` it is RECOMMENDED to use a cosmos account address (without chain prefix and separator) or an UUID
+For the `unique-identifier` it is RECOMMENDED to use a UUID.

 Examples using a cosmos address:

 - `did:cosmos:cash:ts9ejqg7k4ht2sm53hycty875362yqxqmt9grj`  from address `cash1ts9ejqg7k4ht2sm53hycty875362yqxqmt9grj`
 - `did:cosmos:cosmoshub:ts9ejqg7k4ht2sm53hycty875362yqxqmt9grj`  from address `cosmos1ts9ejqg7k4ht2sm53hycty875362yqxqmt9grj`

-Examples using an UUID:
+Examples using a UUID:

 - `did:cosmos:cash:806e557e-ecdb-4e80-ab0d-a82ad35c9ceb`

 ##### [DID Operations](https://www.w3.org/TR/did-core/#method-operations)

-DID and associated DID documents are managed by a cosmos-sdk module using gRPC as communication protocol.
-In this section the CRUD operations for a cosmos DID are defined.
+DID and associated DID documents are managed by a Cosmos SDK module that uses the gRPC communication protocol.
+This section defines the CRUD operations for a Cosmos DID.

 ###### Create

 To create and publish a DID document use the message